 Background tasks require optional dependency

-FastMCP’s background task system (SEP-1686) is now behind an optional extra.
+FastMCP’s background task system is now behind an optional extra.
 If your server uses background tasks, install with:

 task=True or TaskConfig will raise an import error at runtime.
 See Background Tasks for details.